FAA Extends US Flight Ban To Tel Aviv

 "We appreciate the advice and consent and the intelligence we get, but we have a duty and an obligation above and beyond that to independently make the right decision for our employees and passengers," Delta chief executive Richard Anderson told reporters.

-Anderson said Delta would honor any continuation of the FAA ban but added that the airline has its own worldwide security network that helps inform its flying decisions.
+Anderson said Delta would honour any continuation of the FAA ban but added that the airline has its own worldwide security network that helps inform its flying decisions.

 "Even if they lift the (Notice to Airmen), we still may not go in depending upon what the facts and circumstances are," Anderson said.